 The SCXML semantics are described operationally here:-

-Our (abstract) interpretation is as followsInitialise
+Our (abstract) interpretation is as follows

+OLD version:

 Take one of the following options:

 If the external queue is not empty, take one event from the internal queue and fire the set of transitions that are enabled by it at that time.
 I.e. they must be enabled at the time it checks, not subsequently after firing one or more of the set of transitions.

 If the internal queue is empty but the external queue is not empty, take one event from the external queue and fire the set of transitions that are enabled by it at that time.
 Again they must be enabled at the time it checks, not subsequently after firing one or more of the set of transitions.

 If the internal and external queues are both empty proceed to step 2)

 Fire the set of un-triggered transitions that are enabled after step 1).
 Again they must be enabled at the time it checks, not subsequently.

+repeat from 1)

+Initialise

+Take one of the following options:

+If there are any untriggered transitions that are enabled fire these transitions that are enabled at that time.
+I.e. they must be enabled at the time it checks, not subsequently after firing one or more of the set of transitions.

+If there are no untriggered transitions that are enabled and the internal queue is not empty, take one event from the internal queue and fire the set of transitions that are enabled by it at that time.
+Again they must be enabled at the time it checks, not subsequently after firing one or more of the set of transitions.

+If there are no untriggered transitions that are enabled and the internal queue is empty and the external Q is not empty, take one event from the external queue and fire the set of transitions that are enabled by it at that time.
+Again they must be enabled at the time it checks, not subsequently after firing one or more of the set of transitions.

 repeat from 1)

 SCXML engine